 Should you be one of them?
 Read our mortgage refinance loan guide below to decide.

-Mortgage Refinance Overview
+Mortgage Refinance Overview for 2018

 A mortgage refinance is when you replace your current mortgage with a new one.
 It will pay off your current mortgage and replace it with a new mortgage.
 This means you usually are switching to a different rate and plan of payment.
 You may be with an entirely new lender too.
 If done properly, a mortgage refinance program can lead to lower payments and interest over time.